May 9, 2024

 Reducing Carbon Emissions and Facilitating Recruitment

 Going digital can also be a big step when it comes to a firm’s commitment to reducing waste and making their operations eco-friendly.
-Digital signing processes reduce paper waste and emissions related to travel and allow for digital archiving, which is more space and energy efficient than traditional paper archiving.
+Digital signing processes reduce paper waste and emissions related to travel, and allow for digital archiving which is more space and energy efficient than traditional paper archiving.

 In the long term, providing employees with more flexible working conditions can be a significant driver for growth and efficiency.
 Implementing widespread use of professional digital signatures is a great way to facilitate both remote work and hybrid work models.